Traap/archlinux/docs/set-root-password.md

 ***

 #### Set root password

-__Note:__ You are logged into root so the command issued is applied to the currently logged in user.

 * passwd
 * enter a password you will remember
-* re-enter a password you remember
+* re-enter a password you will remember

+---
+__Note:__
+* You are logged into root so the command issued is applied to the currently logged in user.